aws-samples/sample-cre-pricefeeds-por/docs/README.md

 This project demonstrates workflows using the Chainlink Runtime Environment to fetch data from AWS serverless APIs and write results to Ethereum smart contracts.

-The system combines AWS reliability with decentralized trust guarantees for price feeds and proof-of-reserves monitoring.
+The system combines AWS reliability with decentralized trust guarantees to support digital asset price feeds and proof-of-reserves monitoring.

 ## Architecture

 ![Architecture Diagram](./architecture.png)

+## Use Cases

+- **Price feeds for DeFi protocols**: Low-latency, tamper-resistant pricing data for lending, derivatives, and AMMs with decentralized verification.
+- **Proof-of-reserves monitoring**: Continuous verification that stablecoins and wrapped assets are fully backed by underlying reserves.
+- **Custom data feeds**: Configurable, multi-source data feeds for tokenized assets.

 ## Components

 - **AWS Serverless Backend** - REST API with Lambda and DynamoDB for oracle data storage ([Setup Guide](../price-feed-por-dynamodb-crud/README.md))